-Section 1.2 We must ensure that you get timely access to your covered services and drugs specialists when you need that care.
-You also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.
+Section 1.2 We must ensure that you get timely access to your covered services and drugs

 You have the right to choose a primary care provider (PCP) in the plan's network to provide and arrange for your covered services.
 We do not require you to get referrals to go to network providers.